Turkey Converts Istanbul's Iconic Hagia Sophia Back Into A Mosque

 Turkish President Recep Tayyip Erdogan has ordered the Hagia Sophia museum, one of Istanbul's most famous landmarks, to be converted into a mosque.

-He made the announcement hours after a top court cleared the way for him to make the change.
+He made the announcement on Friday, hours after a top court cleared the way for him to make the change.

 The Hagia Sophia, a major draw for tourists, has a long and complicated history.
 The architectural marvel was built as a church by the Byzantines in the 6th century and then converted to a mosque after the Ottoman conquest of Constantinople in 1453.

-In 1934, Turkish leader Mustafa Kemal Ataturk's cabinet decreed that it be turned into a museum.
+In 1934, Turkish leader Mustafa Kemal Ataturk's Cabinet decreed that it be turned into a museum.
 It is widely regarded as a symbol of peaceful religious coexistence.

 Friday's court ruling invalidates the 1934 decree.
 It grants Turkey's president the authority to restore the museum to its status as a working mosque.
 The decision said the site is listed as a mosque in its title deed and that cannot be changed, Turkey's Anadolu news agency reported.